MEDICAL SECOND OPINION

 Overview

-Pancreas is a secretory organ of the digestive system and it lies horizontally in the upper-mid quadrant of the abdomen at the lower level of the stomach just behind the duodenum.
-Pancreas secretes the enzymes that help the digestion and the hormones that help regulation of the blood glucose.
+The pancreas is a secretory organ of the digestive system, and it lies horizontally in the upper-mid quadrant of the abdomen at the lower level of the stomach, just behind the duodenum.
+The pancreas secretes the enzymes that help digestion and the hormones that help regulate blood glucose.

-The pancreatic juice that has an important role especially in the digestive system is drained to the duodenum.
-The pancreatic juice is involved in production of lipase, amylase and trypsine that are required to digest protein, fats and carbohydrates, respectively.
+The pancreatic juice that has an important role, especially in the digestive system, is drained to the duodenum.
+The pancreatic juice produces lipase, amylase, and trypsin, which are required to digest protein, fats, and carbohydrates.

 Pancreatic cancer starts in pancreatic cells and tissues.
-In anatomic terms, the pancreatic gland has three divisions; head, body and tail.
-Pancreas cancer most frequently develops in the head and again, most cases starts in secretory cells of the pancreas.
+In anatomic terms, the pancreatic gland has three divisions: head, body, and tail.
+Pancreas cancer most frequently develops in the head and, again, in most cases, starts in secretory cells of the pancreas.

 Risk Factors

-Most cases are men and diagnosed at age >40 years and smoking is the principal risk factor especially in the long-standing diabetes mellitus.
+Most cases are men and diagnosed at age >40 years, and smoking is the principal risk factor, especially in long-standing diabetes mellitus.
 Other factors that increase the risk of pancreatic cancer are as follows:

 • Chronic inflammation of the pancreas (pancreatitis)